What is Hydrocephalus?

 - National Institute of Neurological Disorders www.ninds.nih.gov/disorders/hydrocephalus/hydrocephalus.html

-“This material is for information purposes only and is taken from the Hydrocephalus Association and Hydrocephalus Foundation.
-It should not be used in place of medical advice, instruction, and/or treatment.
-If you have questions, speak to your doctor or appropriate healthcare provider.”
+“This material is for information purposes only and is taken from The Canadian Red Cross / Alberta Heart & Stroke Foundation & Alberta Health Services.
+This information should not be used in place of medical, Technical advice, instructor, and/or treatment.
+If you have questions, speak to your local Physician or Safety Training Facility.”

-#FirstAidCourseEdmonton #H2SAlive #BasicLifeSupport #BLS #BLSforHCP #BCLS #BCLSCourseEdmonton #ACLS #AdvancedCardiovascularLifeSupport #EMR #EmergencyMedicalResponder #ITLS #Hydrocephalus #EndoscopicThirdVentriculostomy
+#FirstAidCourseEdmonton #FirstAidAndBasicLifeSupport #BasicLifeSupport #BLS #BLSforHCP #BCLS #BCLSCourseEdmonton #ACLS #AdvancedCardiovascularLifeSupport #MFR #EmergencyMedicalResponder #ITLS #Hydrocephalus